albertYAML/CKA-Kubernetes-Administrator-2024/storage/exercises.md

   persistentvolume/blue-pv-cka created
   ```

-  The last step will be to create the pvc associated to the PV created previously.
+  The last step will be to create the pvc associated to the PV created previously and applying.

   ```
   vim pvc.yaml